Skip to content

 What a PEMF field claim should contain

-A usable field claim has three parts: a field strength in real units (microtesla or gauss, where 1 gauss equals 100 microtesla), the frequency it runs at (in hertz), and ideally the waveform (square, sine, sawtooth, and so on).
-All three matter together.
-The same field strength at 3 Hz and at 300 Hz are different things, and a peak value reached for a fraction of a millisecond is different from the field sustained during a session.
-When a brand publishes a field strength at a stated frequency, you can compare it to the next device.
-When it does not, you cannot.
+A claim you can actually use has three parts.
+First, the field strength, how strong the magnetic pulse is, in real units (microtesla or gauss, where 1 gauss equals 100 microtesla).
+Second, the frequency, how many pulses per second, in hertz.
+And ideally the waveform, the shape of each pulse (square, sine, sawtooth, and so on).
+The three only mean something together.
+The same field strength at 3 Hz and at 300 Hz are not the same experience, and a peak reached for a fraction of a millisecond is not the field you sit in for a session.
+When a brand gives you a field strength at a stated frequency, you can line it up against the next device.
+When it leaves either out, you can't.

 The peak-gauss trick

-The most common move is to headline a peak: "up to 200 gauss," "up to 12,000 gauss."
-That figure is the momentary maximum a sharp pulse touches, often measured right at the coil.
-It is real in the narrow sense, and useless as an operating spec, because it tells you nothing about the field at a stated frequency over a session.
-This is the direct analog of a red light panel quoting irradiance at its surface instead of at a treatment distance, or a sauna quoting EMF at the heater instead of the seat.
-So when a device leads with a peak and no sustained field at a stated frequency, RecoveryScored caps and flags its field dimension.
-A disclosed waveform earns a little partial credit for the engineering transparency, but the cap stays until there is a real spec.
+The most common move is to lead with a peak: "up to 200 gauss," "up to 12,000 gauss."
+That figure is the highest point a sharp pulse touches for an instant, usually measured right at the coil.
+It is true in a narrow sense, and useless for deciding anything, because it says nothing about the field at a stated frequency across a session.
+Think of it as the same trick as a red light panel quoting its irradiance at the surface instead of where you'd sit, or a sauna quoting EMF at the heater instead of the seat.
+So when a device leads with a peak and gives you no sustained field at a stated frequency, RecoveryScored caps and flags its field dimension.
+Disclosing the waveform earns a little partial credit for being honest about the engineering, but the cap stays until there is a real spec.

 The unit-less-level trick

-The second move is to drop units entirely: an "intensity level" dial from 1 to 10, or a frequency described only by program name.
-There is nothing to verify there, no microtesla, no gauss, no hertz.
-A coverage area ("a 22-inch field") is not a field strength either.
-We treat a unit-less level or a missing figure as the weakest tier, below even a peak number, because at least a peak is in real units.
+The second move is to drop units altogether: an "intensity level" dial from 1 to 10, or a frequency you only get as a program name.
+There is nothing here to check, no microtesla, no gauss, no hertz.
+And a coverage area ("a 22-inch field") tells you how big the device is, not how strong it is.
+We rank a unit-less level or a missing figure at the bottom, below even a bare peak, because at least a peak is in real units.

 FDA cleared vs FDA registered

-The regulatory story mirrors red light.
-Many PEMF devices advertise "FDA registered" or "FDA-registered Class 1," which is paperwork any maker files to sell a device; it is not a finding about the device.
-A real FDA 510(k) clearance, for a specific use, is rare in consumer PEMF, more common in medical bone-growth stimulators.
+Here the story mirrors red light, so it is worth a careful read.
+Many PEMF devices advertise "FDA registered" or "FDA-registered Class 1."
+That is paperwork any maker files to sell a device; it is not a finding about the device.
+A real FDA 510(k) clearance, for a specific use, is rare in consumer PEMF, and more common in medical bone-growth stimulators.
 A small number of consumer systems do hold genuine clearances, and we credit those.
-We flag "registered" used as if it were a clearance, and we score a device making no FDA claim above one that dresses registration up as one.
+We flag "registered" whenever it is dressed up to read like a clearance, and we score a device that makes no FDA claim above one that dresses registration up as one.

 What to actually look for

-Ask four questions.
+When you're looking at a device, four questions cut through it.
 First, is there a field strength in microtesla or gauss published with a stated frequency in hertz, not just a peak?
 Second, is the waveform disclosed?
-Third, is the FDA claim a real 510(k) clearance, or just registration?
-Fourth, is the price reasonable for its format, mat, coil, or wearable?
-Those four separate a device whose engineering you can read from one selling a number with no context.
+Third, is the FDA claim a real 510(k) clearance, or only registration?
+Fourth, is the price fair for its format, whether mat, coil, or wearable?
+Those four separate a device whose engineering you can actually read from one selling you a number with no context.

 Browse the scored PEMF devices, see the verified-field-spec shortlist, or read the methodology.
 This is general information about specs, not medical advice, and not a claim about what PEMF does.